 The District provides postemployment benefits other than pensions (OPEB) to its retirees under two separate defined benefit OPEB plans as discussed below.
 As discussed in Footnote 1, because the District uses a modified cash basis of accounting for financial reporting purposes, it does not report items related to OPEB, except for OPEB expense, in its basic financial statements, thus the recognition requirements for such amounts (assets, deferred outflows of resources, liabilities and deferred inflows of resources) under Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions do not apply to the District.
-However, limited footnote disclosure is required under GASB 75, which was adopted by the District for the year ended June 30, 2019, and is provided herein.
+However, limited footnote disclosure is required under GASB 75 and is provided herein.